Get instant quote

 What is Delrin (POM-H) and what are its material properties?

-Delrin is an engineering thermoplastic that offers low friction, high stiffness and exceptional dimensional stability.
-It can be used to create highly precise parts thanks to its impressive material properties, such as high strength and wide operating temperature range (-40 to 120 degrees Celsius).
-As well, Delrin has excellent mechanical properties and is tougher than ABS
+Delrin is an engineering thermoplastic that offers low friction, high stiffness, and exceptional dimensional stability.
+It enables the production of highly precise parts because of its high strength and wide operating temperature range (−40 to 120 degrees Celsius).
+Delrin also delivers strong mechanical performance and is tougher than ABS.

-This article explores the material properties of Delrin and provides tips on working with this versatile and robust material.
-Whether you’re looking to CNC machine, injection mold or 3D print custom parts, this resource will help you understand what Delrin’s made of and when to use it.
+This article examines the material properties of Delrin and offers practical tips for working with this robust engineering thermoplastic.
+Whether planning to CNC machine, injection mold, or 3D print custom parts, this resource explains what Delrin is made of and when to use it.

 Did you know we offer local sourcing for CNC machining?